muti-ur-rahman/muti-ur-rahman/README.md

 🌱 Currently Exploring:
-Pushing the boundaries of frontend development with React.js, Vite, and advanced CSS techniques for enhanced performance and scalability.
+Building robust, scalable applications using JavaScript, TypeScript, React.js, Next.js, Tailwind CSS, Node.js, Express, and MongoDB, with a focus on Git version control, HTML5, and advanced CSS for performance and responsiveness.